They are ideal fish for inexperienced fishkeepers who are starting for the first time.

 They are shy and like to feel safe and secure within the tank.
 Try to provide plenty of hiding spaces when setting up the tank with thick vegetation and floating plants.

 Try to leave some surface areas uncovered so that the fish can breathe air.
-They will often try to reach the surface to breath.
+They will often try to reach the surface to breathe.

 What Size Aquarium do they need?